0

 • Improve liver metabolism (poor liver function is associated with anger)

 It's hard to be happy and angry at the same time.
-L-Theanine's uplifting, multifaceted approach makes it one of the best nootropics for anger, helping you stay calm and alert through many complementary biomechanisms.
+As a natural mood stabilizer, L-Theanine's uplifting, multifaceted approach makes it one of the best nootropics for anger -- helping to alleviate symptoms of irritability and helping you stay calm and alert through many complementary biomechanisms.

 More on Mind Lab Pro® L-Theanine